Jabalpur: Road

+Jabalpur has excellent road connectivity.
+A network of National Highways meet at Jabalpur.
+4-lane NH 45 connects it to Bhopal, 4-lane NH 34 connects it to Nagpur, 4-lane NH 30 connects it to Varanasi and Mandla, NH 34 connects it to Damoh.
+Apart from this, Jabalpur also has good network of state highways.

+114 Kms Ring Road is under construction around Jabalpur which will be second longest ring road in India after Hyderabad's ORR.
+Longest elevated corridor of Madhya Pradesh is also present in Jabalpur City which is nearing completion.
+This will be one of the longest elevated roads in India.

 Education

 Jabalpur became a centre of higher education by the end of the 19th century, with institutions such as the Hitkarini Sabha, established by local citizens in 1868, and Robertson College (now bifurcated into the Government Science College, Jabalpur, and Mahakoshal Arts & Commerce College) was established in Sagar in 1836 and moved to Jabalpur in 1873.
 Government Engineering College, Jabalpur was the first technical institution in Central India to be established by the British.
 IIITDM Jabalpur was founded in 2005.
 Scholars, authors and politicians such as Ravishankar Shukla, Rajneesh, Maharishi Mahesh Yogi and Gajanan Madhav Muktibodh had been in Jabalpur for some time in their life.

 Jabalpur is known for many universities such as Rani Durgavati University (also called the University of Jabalpur), Madhya Pradesh Medical Science University, Jawaharlal Nehru Agricultural University, Nanaji Deshmukh Veterinary Science University and Dharmashastra National Law University, Jabalpur, Indian Council of Medical Research-NIRTH.

-Jabalpur also hosts a Government Medical College named Netaji Subhash Chandra Bose Medical College.
+Other institutions like Tropical Forest Research Institute, Jabalpur and MP State Forest Research Institute, Jabalpur are very important forest research centers based in Jabalpur.